Warning: Late repayment can cause you serious money problems. For help, go to moneyhelper.org.uk

 During term time (38 weeks per year), those who are eligible may be entitled to receive up to 30 hours free childcare a week.
 Annually, this equals a maximum of 1,140 hours free childcare.

-If you use less than 30 hours per week, it might be possible for you to get free childcare for 52 weeks – this would be at the discretion of your childcare provider.
+If you use less than 30 hours per week, it might be possible for you to get more than 38 hours a week.

 You can use your 30 free hours to cover a range of providers, including nurseries and childminders.
 All providers mustbe approved by the scheme – you can find a list of such providers through Ofsted’s website, or on this list of childminder agencies.